swiftlang/swift/tools/swift-inspect/README.md

 dump-raw-metadata &lt;name-or-pid&gt; [--backtrace] [--backtrace-long] : Print metadata allocations.

+dump-concurrency &lt;name-or-pid&gt;
+: Print information about tasks, actors, and threads under Concurrency.
+  On Linux this needs `CAP_SYS_PTRACE` (run as root, via sudo, or grant the binary `cap_sys_ptrace+ep` with setcap).

 #### Darwin and Windows Only

 dump-arrays &lt;name-or-pid&gt;
 : Print information about array objects in the target

-##### Darwin Only

-dump-concurrency &lt;name-or-pid&gt;
-: Print information about tasks, actors, and threads under Concurrency.